 MEETING MIGHT FEEL A LITTLE DIFFERENT BUT WE CAN STILL WORSHIP

 This is a worrying time for many, even as legal restrictions ease.
 We are taking every reasonable precaution to protect you when gathering for worship and continue to pray for a breakthrough in Covid-19.
 We are all in this together and we are here if you need us.

-We are currently meeting in-person and online – all the details can be found here.
+We are currently meeting in-person – all the details can be found here.
 We will meet with God, with each other and gather for worship whether in the building on from our own homes.

 Our services will feel a bit different from normal